Folfchie/PyFiXL/README.md

 - `mtd_totals.xlsx`
 | Leave empty.
 Month-to-date totals go here.

-You may alter the filenames, make copies, and enter data in the cells as you see fit.
+These serve as templates, copy them and rename them something descriptive, such as `2024-04-income.xlsx`.

+Be sure to run `pynanceXL` in the same directory as the files you wish to process.

 Please refrain from altering any formatting, this may break the program.

 ## Bug reporting

 Report any bugs and/or suggestions to [Folfchie](https://www.github.com/Folfchie) on Github.